CinTheDev/acerola-jam-0/README.md

 - Chemistry becomes very constrained; elements become very unreactive
 - Every object is locked in rotation, rotation is impossible without dissasembling and rearranging the object itself

+##### Changed formula / equation

+- Changing the way force behaves (F = m * a)
+- Making gravity not decrease with distance

+##### Broken thermodynamics

+- First law no longer holds; energy can now be destroyed or created from nothing
+- Second law no longer holds; energy can collect (e.g. cold flows into hot) instead of spreading out

 #### Magic blessing / curse

 - Everything you touch becomes gold (kinda familiar idea)